etemesi254/zune-image/README.md

 But I'll let the overall speed of operations(decoding, applying image operations like blurring) speak for itself when compared to other implementations.

+## Library organization

+- `zune-bin`: Provides a simple cmd application you can use for simple image manipulations

+- `zune-image_format`: Provides an image decoder(and sometimes encoder) for that specific image format e.g `zune-jpeg` has a jpeg decoder, `zune-ppm` has a ppm decoder.
+  Each decoder is independent of the rest of the decoders so one can pick whatever suits them.
+- `zune-imageprocs`: Image processing routines, raw processing routines like `brighten` operations that work on native rust types
+  (`u8` & `u16`) and are independent of image format.
+- `zune-image`: A combined library relying on decoders and encoders and image processing routines that brings together the whole set together. allows one to slice , dice and splice images and create whatever suits you.
+- `zune-core`: Core routines required by(and shared with) multiple image formats.

 ## What you can currently do

 | IMAGE | Decoder          | Encoder              |